- Politics and Social Issues»

 A final way to stop throwing your food in the garbage is to compost it.
 You can compost most vegetable and fruit waste, but make sure not to compost meat, bones, fish, fats, or dairy.
 Composting will allow you to recycle your organic waste back into your soil.
 Plus, if you use the compost in your vegetable garden then you'll be generating more food!
 Some cities/counties even collect organic waste - a great option if you don't want want to compost it yourself.
 Vermicomposting is another good option for those with limited space.
-Compost 101 has lots of handy tips on how and what to compost, as does the Sierra Club.
+The Sierra Club has lots of handy tips on how and what to compost.

 Some other ways to save money on food bills

 - Use sales and coupons (but only buy food you will eat)